 Booking and General Information

 - We require a 1/3 deposit when reservations are made.
-Deposits are nonrefundable unless license is not drawn, then the deposit will be refunded or applied for following year at your discretion.
-Balance of the price of hunt to be paid 30 days prior to arrival.
+Deposits are nonrefundable unless license is not drawn, then the deposit will be refunded or applied to the following year at your discretion.
+Balance of the price of hunt is to be paid 30 days prior to arrival.

-- Hunters should arrive the afternoon prior to the day their hunt begins and depart the morning after the last day.
+- Hunters should arrive between 2:00 P.M. and 4:00 P.M. the day before their hunt begins and depart after lunch on the last day.

-- J&J Guide Service provides all necessary services and equipment to insure your success including guide service, meals, lodging and trophy care of animals.
+- J&J Guide Service provides all necessary services and equipment to insure your success including guide service, meals, lodging and trophy care, which includes skinning and caping of animals.
+Meat processing and transportation is not included and is the responsibility of the hunter.

 - The only thing you are required to bring is your personal gear, shooting equipment, license and clothing.